OpenVisualCloud/Media-Transport-Library/plugins/st22_ffmpeg/README.md

 #### 1.3 Build directly from ffmpeg source code

-Follow the guide in ffmpeg website.
+Follow the guide in ffmpeg site.

 ## 2. Build and install